owcer/code-api/README.md

 /**
  * Set a player's opacity
- * A simple helper that calls setTargetedPlayerSettingForEveryone *
+ * A simple helper that calls setTargetedPlayerSettingForEveryone using opacity *
  * @param {PlayerId} playerId
  * @param {number} opacity